MrFriendCS/MrFriendCS.github.io/README.md

 ##### User input

-Using the input function, the user can enter information with the keyboard.
+The input function allows a user to use the keyboard to enter information .

 ``` python
 user = input("What is your name? ")